 Annapolis architect Devin Kimmel explains that he drew the form of the main house from early 20th-century farmhouses in the area and modeled the other buildings on farm structures.

-He completed the ensemble with elements that adds a contemporary look to the traditional shapes.
-Notable among them is are the glass hyphens that connect the different structures.
+He completed the ensemble with elements that add a contemporary look to the traditional shapes.
+Notable among them are the glass hyphens that connect the different structures.

 The Tidewater farm features river views on three sides and includes its private pier for the owner's boat.